 One of the first tasks a new Wavefront user wants to perform is data visualization.
 Wavefront makes chart creation an easy process.
-You can access the chart creation feature from several parts of the application.
-This topic focuses on most straightforward method.
+You can create charts from several places in the application.
+This topic explains how to create a chart using Dashboards > Create Chart.

 Creating a Chart

-Wavefront provides two methods for constructing query language queries: Query Builder and manual construction.
+Wavefront supports several methods for constructing query language queries:

 Using Query Builder to Construct a Query

-Wavefront Query Builder is a great starting option for users new to Wavefront because it doesn’t require any knowledge of the query language syntax.
+Wavefront Query Builder is a great option for users new to Wavefront because you don’t have to know the query language syntax.
 Query Builder constructs a query based on a set of components (metric name, source, source tag, and point tag filters, advanced functions) that you specify.

 In the image below, we specified the metric name